 Here are a few terms and definitions particular to a ransomware that you should be aware of:

-- Payment terms—Most policies require prior written consent before the insured can pay any ransom.
-This can result in payment delays and increased demands by the hackers.
-If an organization pays a ransom in order to resume business, without prior written consent by the insurer, there’s a chance that it may not be reimbursed.
+- Payment terms—Most policies require written consent before the insured can pay any ransom.
+This can result in payment delays and increased demands by hackers.
+If an organization pays a ransom to resume business without prior written consent by the insurer, there’s a chance that it may not be reimbursed.